18+ Beautiful Botanical Gardens in the South Bay and Southern California

 UCLA Mildred E. Mathias Botanical Garden

-This is a 7.5-acre public garden, outdoor classroom, and research facility on the UCLA campus.
-The mission of the botanical garden is to act as a community gathering place that promotes plant conservation and botanical research.
-The grounds feature a diverse collection of plants from around the world like the Ancient Forest, Desert Garden, Cycads, and more.
+This little urban oasis in the heart of Westwood is a 7.5-acre public garden, outdoor classroom, and research facility on the UCLA campus.
+The botanical garden’s mission is to act as a community gathering place that promotes plant conservation and botanical research.
+The grounds feature a diverse collection of plants from around the world, including the Ancient Forest, Desert Garden, Cycads, and more.

-The botanical garden has guided tours and a free self-guided audio tour voiced by the Herbarium Collections Manager that allows you to go at your own pace.
+The botanical garden has guided tours and a free self-guided audio tour voiced by the Herbarium Collections Manager, allowing you to go at your own pace.Ā

 Exposition Park Rose Garden

 If you’ve ever visited the California Science Center, you might already be familiar with the sprawling rose garden surrounding a central fountain on the lawn.
-Summer time is the best time to visit and wind your way through the over 200 varieties of roses, taking time to stop and smell each one.
-Pack a picnic and spend the afternoon among the roses.
+Summertime is the best time to visit and wind your way through the over 200 varieties of roses, taking time to stop and smell each one.Ā Pack a picnicĀ and spend the afternoon among the roses.

 Orange County Botanical Gardens

-The Garden, located in Orange County, has impressive collections that include a lush tropical conservatory with a koi pond, a rose and tea garden, more than 100 species of palms, and more.
-Visitors are encouraged to explore the gardens, and there are both guided tours and self-guided audio tour options.
-The Garden also has a café that boasts coastal cuisine made with California produce and a Tea Garden.
+The Garden, located in Orange County, has impressive collections, including a lush tropical conservatory with a koi pond, a rose and tea garden, more than 100 species of palms, and more.
+The Garden also has a cafĆ© that boasts coastal cuisine made with California produce and a Tea Garden.
+Visitors are encouraged to explore the gardens, and there are both guided tours and self-guided audio tour options.Ā

-The Fullerton Arboretum is 26 acres of collections of plants from across the globe.
-It is the largest botanical garden in Orange Country, featuring a collection of over 4,000 plants.
-There are four major collections for visitors to explore: Cultivated, Woodlands, Mediterranean, and Desert.
+The Fullerton Arboretum has 26 acres of plants from across the globe.
+It is the largest botanic garden in Orange County, featuring over 4,000 plants.
+Visitors can explore four collections: Cultivated, Woodlands, Mediterranean, and Desert.
 Some highlights include an 11,000 sq ft organic vegetable garden, historic citrus and avocados, a children’s garden, and an extensive cycad collection.

 Inland Empire Botanical Gardens